2014 Qatar ExxonMobil Open

 The 2014 Qatar Open (also known as 2014 Qatar ExxonMobil Open for sponsorship reasons) was a men's tennis tournament that was played on outdoor hard courts.
 It was the 22nd edition of the Qatar Open, and part of the ATP World Tour 250 series of the 2014 ATP World Tour.
-It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from December 30, 2013, to January 5, 2014.
+It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from 30 December 2013 until 5 January 2014.
+First-seeded Rafael Nadal won the singles title.